Seamful XAI: Operationalizing Seamful Design in Explainable AI

-Moreover, our process has “a nice balance between top-down and bottom-aspects: it has top-down ideas like going from breakdowns to seams with bottom-up aspects such as users generating the specific seams for a specific breakdown at a specific AI lifecycle” (P16).
-This in contrast to “the traditional impact assessments that are too top down” (P03).
+Moreover, our process has “a nice balance between top-down and bottom-up aspects: it has top-down ideas like going from breakdowns to seams with bottom-up aspects such as users generating the specific seams for a specific breakdown at a specific AI lifecycle” (P16).
+This is in contrast to “traditional impact assessments that are too top down” (P03).